Frequently Asked Questions

 Q. I'm not sure how to use the play application I downloaded.
 Help me!

 A. Due to legal reasons, we cannot provide specific help or guides for users.
 Magic: The Gathering forums often have sections dedicated to guides and help with play applications.
 Similarly, searching engines such as Google and the websites of the play applications themselves often have guides to help users set up their play applications.

-Q. I see an announcement for an open tournament on IRC.
+Q. I see an announcement for an open tournament in the Cockatrice chatroom.
 How do I join it?

 A. Refresh the Magic-League home page.
 If registration is still open for a tournament, there will be a panel in the middle of the page allowing you to join the tournament.
 Clicking on it will take you to a page where you can enter your details and provide a decklist (if the format requires one).

 Once you submit your details you will be taken to a page with your registration details, along with security codes for your decklist if you provided one.
 It is important that you check that the security code in the play application of your choice matches the code listed on the website.
 If it isn't, you should join the cockatrice chatroom immediately and ask a judge to help you resolve your issue.

 Q. I joined a sealed tournament.
 Where do I build my deck?

 A. When the Deckbuilding Round is announced in #magic-league, refresh the home page.
 Underneath the panel that appears for you to enter the result of your match, there will be a link that says "You can build your sealed deck by clicking here".
 Clicking it will take you to the website's sealed deck generator, where you will be able to build your deck.

 Once you build your deck and submit it, you will be given your decklist that you can import into the play application of your choice.

 Some sealed events and drafts are run on other sites that provide deck security codes.
 When you are entered in this type of event, the judge running your event will provide you with the link once your event is ready.